LimeEng/magpie/benches/README.md

 ## Legal move check

-Measures the performance of checking if playing E5 as black is legal given the same board configuration as used in the [place stone benchmark](#place-stone).
+Measures the performance of checking if playing E5 as black is legal given the same board configuration as used in the [play benchmark](#play).

 ## Legal moves extraction